jvm123/german_deaths_viz/docs/README.md

 Also, the size of the respective age groups vary from year to year, and this was **not** adjusted for.
 E.g., when more children are born, more deaths in the age group <20 will be observed, and the development in the graphics does therefore not necessarily indicate any change in the environment.

-## Data sources
+## Data sources / Transparency

-The source of the case numbers is [Statistisches Bundesamt (Destatis), Genesis-Online](https://www-genesis.destatis.de/genesis/online#astructure) (search for: "Gestorbene: Deutschland, Jahre, Todesursachen, Altersgruppen", Abrufdatum 17.12.2023), [https://www.govdata.de/dl-de/by-2-0](https://www.govdata.de/dl-de/by-2-0).
+The source of the case numbers is [Statistisches Bundesamt (Destatis), Genesis-Online](https://www-genesis.destatis.de/genesis/online#astructure) (search for: "Gestorbene: Deutschland, Jahre, Todesursachen, Altersgruppen", Abrufdatum 17.12.2023), [Data license by-2-0](https://www.govdata.de/dl-de/by-2-0).

 Population data are from [Bundesinstitut für Bevölkerungsforschung](https://www.bib.bund.de/DE/Fakten/Fakt/B23-Altersgruppen-1871-Vorausberechnung.html).